ShixiangWang/sigflow/README.md

 ## Updates

+- 2023-06-08: add thread controls in boostrap fit instead of using all available cores as workers.
 - 2022-02-13: add troubleshooting section.
 - 2021-06-17: upgraded sigminer to v2.0.2 to fix [issue #31](https://github.com/ShixiangWang/sigflow/issues/31).
 - 2021-04-02: upgraded sigminer to v2.0.